Teaching Further Mathematics 1 (TFM1)Online and London or Coventry

 A computer with a reliable internet connection will be required to attend the online tutorials.
 In addition, a headset with a microphone is suggested to get the best experience of the online tutorials.

-For TFM1 autumn 2020 we are waiving our usual course fee/reimbursement arrangements so that this course is free of charge to teachers working in state-funded schools and colleges in England.
+For TFM1 autumn 2020 and spring 2021 we are waiving our usual course fee/reimbursement arrangements so that this course is free of charge to teachers working in state-funded schools and colleges in England.
 For others the course fee for TFM1 is £300.

 Schools and colleges located within Priority Areas are eligible to receive a subsidy of £250 per study day.